 The Company uses forward contracts to mitigate its foreign currency exchange rate exposure due to forecasted sales of finished goods and future settlement of foreign currency denominated assets and liabilities.
 Derivatives used to hedge forecasted transactions and specific cash flows associated with foreign currency denominated financial assets and liabilities that meet the criteria for hedge accounting are designated as cash flow hedges.
 The effective portion of gains and losses is deferred as a component of accumulated other comprehensive income and is recognized in earnings at the time the hedged item affects earnings, in the same line item as the underlying hedged item.
 The contracts are scheduled to mature within two years.
-For the three and six months ended June 30, 2020 and 2019, the amounts reclassified into income were not material.
+For the three and nine months ended September 30, 2020 and 2019, the amounts reclassified into income were not material.

 The Company has established revenue hedging, balance sheet risk management and net investment hedging programs to protect against volatility of future foreign currency cash flows and changes in fair value caused by volatility in foreign exchange rates.
-We conduct our business worldwide in U.S. dollars and the functional currencies of our foreign subsidiaries, including Euro, Indian rupee, British pound sterling, Australian dollars and several other foreign currency exchange rates could have a material adverse impact on our financial results that are reported in U.S. dollars.
+We conduct our business worldwide in U.S. dollars and the functional currencies of our foreign subsidiaries, including Euro, Indian rupee, British pound sterling, Australian dollars and several other foreign currencies.
+Changes in foreign currency exchange rates could have a material adverse impact on our financial results that are reported in U.S. dollars.
 We are also exposed to foreign currency exchange rate risk related to our foreign subsidiaries, including intercompany loans denominated in non-functional currencies and net purchases and sales in non-functional currencies.
 We have certain foreign currency exchange rate risk management programs that use foreign currency forward contracts and cross-currency swaps.
 These forward contracts and cross-currency swaps are generally used to offset the potential income statement effects from intercompany loans denominated in non-functional currencies.
-In addition, the Company uses forward contracts to mitigate its foreign currency exchange rate exposure due to forecasted sales of finished goods and future settlement of foreign currency denominated assets and liabilities.
 These programs mitigate but do not entirely eliminate foreign currency exchange rate risk.